papertrail/remote_syslog2/README.md

 ### Changes from remote_syslog 1

-* Specifying log files on the command line is not yet supported.
 * The syntax of some command-line arguments have changed slightly, though most are identical.
 * Default hostname has been removed.
 Either the `host` config file